-¨ 2020 graduating high school seniors who will continue their education to prepare for a career in some way connected to the diverse agricultural industry.
+¨ 2023 graduating High School Seniors who will continue their education to prepare for a career in some way connected to the diverse agricultural industry.
 This includes advancing their education through college or pursuing advanced training in the skilled trades.

 ¨ Live or work on a farm or be involved with agriculture via any avenue.

 ¨ Family Farm Bureau membership or Student Farm Bureau membership is required.
 Students can join as a Student member by visiting: www.nyfb.org/membership .
 Student membership is complimentary.

 - Applicants under the age of 18 must also include the signature of a parent or legal guardian.